danvk/danvk.github.io/_posts/2025-04-23-boggle-solved.md

 The second and third ideas required developing a [somewhat novel tree structure](https://stackoverflow.com/q/79381817/388951) tailor-made for Boggle.
 These "sum/choice" trees make it efficient both to calculate upper bounds and to split board classes.
 You can see examples of these trees and read about how they work in [this post](https://www.danvk.org/2025/02/21/orderly-boggle.html).

-If you’d like to learn more about these algorithm and data structures, I'd encourage you to [run the code](https://github.com/danvk/hybrid-boggle) on your own machine and read some of my previous blog posts, which go into much greater detail:
+If you’d like to learn more about these algorithm and data structures, I'd encourage you to [run the code](https://github.com/danvk/hybrid-boggle) on your own machine, read the [work-in-progress paper][paper] about this result and methodology, and read some of my previous blog posts:

 - [Boggle Revisited: Finding the Globally-Optimal 3x4 Boggle Board](https://www.danvk.org/2025/02/10/boggle34.html)
 - [Boggle Revisited: New Ideas in 2025](https://www.danvk.org/2025/02/13/boggle2025.html)